sunnyvale-academy/SNY.OSS.KBN.01.01.00/labs/23-Node_drain_and_PodDisruptionBudget/README.md

 nginx-deployment-68c7f5464c-zh64k   1/1     Running   0          77s   10.244.2.141   node2   <none>           <none>
 ```

-In this way, the two pods have been scheduled on node2 since node1 has been cordoned (SchedulingDisabled) as a result of the drain.
+In this way, the two pods have been scheduled on node2 since node1 has been cordoned (SchedulingDisabled) as a result of the drain operation.

 ```console
 $ kubectl get nodes